Dennis Flower Planting Services

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Dennis

-• Chemical: only as a last resort Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
-For diagnostics, consult the UMass Extension Plant Diagnostic Lab.
-Regular deadheading, division every 3–5 years, fall cutback, and spring cleanup are recommended for long-term health.
+The first 3–4 weeks after planting require intensive monitoring and care to ensure establishment.
+Integrated Pest Management (IPM) should be practiced, starting with cultural controls (mulching, proper spacing), followed by mechanical (handpicking pests), biological (introducing beneficial insects), and chemical controls only as a last resort.
+Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
+Utilize the UMass Extension Plant Diagnostic Lab for accurate identification and management recommendations.
+Regular maintenance includes deadheading, dividing perennials every 3–5 years, fall cutback, and spring cleanup.

 What Neighborhoods Do We Serve Throughout Dennis, MA?